secretfader/www/README.md

 HTML Markup, stylesheets, and configuration is released under the [Mozilla Public License, version 2.0](LICENSE-MPL), and may be reused under its terms.

-[Photography, including works of illustration, and article text may not be republished or reused without explicit authorization.](LICENSE)
+Artistic works published in this repository or on `secretfader.com`, including photography, illustration, and article text [may not be republished or reused without explicit authorization.](LICENSE)

 [dotcom]: https://www.secretfader.com